The-Known-Galaxy/archives/jedi/sentient_species/iyra/iyra.md

 # Introduction

 Iyra, a species of sentient cephalopods.
-They were from the water planet F’tral.
+They were from the water planet Fâ€™tral.
 They each had four limbs that spread from the radially symmetrical body.
 The Iyra had a mouth, and had one eyestalk that grew for each tentacle.
 As they grow older, they get more limbs and eyes.